anjaysahoo/frontend-interview/1-important-concept/04-js-concept/debounce-throttle/readme.md

 ## Debounce & Throttle explained like a 5 year Old

+Imagine you are holding a magic button that makes a bell ring.

 To summarize:

 - **Debounce** waits for you to stop pressing (leading rings first, trailing rings last).
 - **Throttle** rings at regular intervals (leading rings immediately, trailing rings at the end of the wait).

 #### 1. **Trailing Debounce**